leettools-dev/leettools/README.md

 [![Follow on X](https://img.shields.io/twitter/follow/LeetTools?logo=X&color=%20%23f5f5f5)](https://twitter.com/intent/follow?screen_name=LeetTools)
 [![GitHub license](https://img.shields.io/badge/License-Apache_2.0-blue.svg?labelColor=%20%23155EEF&color=%20%23528bff)](https://github.com/leettools-dev/leettools)

-# AI Search Workflow with Document Pipelines
+# AI Search Assistant with Local Knowledge Base

-LeetTools is an AI search workflow engine with document pipeline support.
+LeetTools is an AI search assistant that can perform high customizable search workflow and save the search results and generated output to a local knowledge base.
 With an automated document pipeline that handles data ingestion, indexing, and storage, we can easily run search workflows that query, extract and generate content from the web or local knowledge bases.

 With a DuckDB-backend and configurable LLM settings, LeetTools can run with minimal resource requirements on the command line and can be easily integrated with other